Samruddhit/plunker-work/README.md

 # plunker-work
-I have tried few angular JS examples
+I have tried few angular JS examples.

+I am adding few code line to this one